ydb-platform/fq-connector-go/examples/docker_compose/README.md

     (4, NULL, NULL);
 ```

 Visit http://localhost:8765 in your browser.
 Click: `Databases` -> `/local`, and you'll see a query editor.
-Enter the following queries:
+Execute the following queries:

 ```sql
 CREATE OBJECT postgresql_datasource_user_password (TYPE SECRET) WITH (value = "password");